 Health communication/promotion, health equity, multicultural relations, social organization, applied research methods, health informatics, communication campaigns, global health, and social change

-I am a University Distinguished Professor of Communication and Director of the Center for Health and Risk Communication at George Mason University.
-I teach courses in Communication Research, Health Communication, Risk Communication, Interpersonal Communication, Organizational Communication, Consumer-Provider Health Communication, Health Communication Campaigns, and E-Health Communication.
+I am beginning my 20th year on the faculty at George Mason University, where I currently serve as a Distinguished University Professor of Communication and Founding Director of the Center for Health and Risk Communication.
+I teach courses concerning Communication Research, Health Communication, Risk Communication, Interpersonal Communication, Organizational Communication, Consumer-Provider Health Communication, Health Communication Campaigns, and Digital Communication.

-My active research program has been funded by many federal agencies, foundations, and organization.
-I examine the influences of strategic evidence-based communication programs and practices on reducing health risks and enhancing health outcomes, with a focus on promoting health equity in society.
-I am an expert on community-based participatory research, health information dissemination, and the effective design and use of health information technologies.
-My frequently cited publications are reported in more than 500 books, articles, and chapters.
-I served on the national FDA Risk Communication Advisory Committee and am a scientific adviser to the NIH, CDC, VA, HRSA, and many international health agencies, research firms, and foundations.
+My active research program has been funded by many federal agencies, foundations, and organizations, and examines the influences of strategic evidence-based communication programs and practices on reducing health risks and enhancing health outcomes, with a focus on promoting health equity in society.
+I am an expert in community-based participatory research, health information dissemination, and the effective design and use of health information technologies.
+My frequently cited publications are reported in more than 580 books, articles, and chapters.
+I've served on many federal advisory boards, including the national FDA Risk Communication Advisory Committee, the CDC National Conference on Health Communication, Marketing, and Media Advisory Board, the National Institute of Environmental Health Sciences (NIEHS) Breast Cancer and the Environment Research Program Scientific Advisory Board, and the Robert Wood Johnson Foundation (RWJF) Systems for Action: Systems and Services to Build a Culture of Health Expert Review Panel.
+I currently serve as a scientific adviser to the NIH, CDC, VA, HRSA, WHO, and many other international health agencies, research firms, and foundations.

 I've received a number of major research honors, including the Research Laureate Award from the American Academy of Health Behavior, the Outstanding Health Communication Scholar Award from both the International Communication Association and the National Communication Association (NCA), the Dale Brashers Mentorship Award from the NCA, the Gary Gumpert Urban Communication Research Award from the Urban Communication Foundation, the Health Communication Centennial Scholar Award from the Eastern Communication Association, the Pfizer Professorship in Clear Health Communication, the Lewis Donahue Outstanding Health Communication Scholar Award from the University of Kentucky, the Future of Health Technology Award, the Distinguished Achievement Award in Consumer Health Informatics and Online Health, and the Gerald M. Phillips Distinguished Applied Communication Scholar Award from the NCA.
-I am a Fellow of the International Communication Association and the American Academy for Health Behavior.
-I have also been selected as a Distinguished Scholar of the National Communication Association.
+I've been selected as a Fellow of the International Communication Association, Fellow of the American Academy for Health Behavior, as well as a Distinguished Scholar of the National Communication Association.

-For more detailed information about my career, research interests, and accomplishments, please view my CV.
+For more detailed information about my career, research interests, publications, and accomplishments, please view my attached CV.

 Developing and advising a cross-national research network of countries conducting the Health Information National Trends Survey (HINTS): The INSIGHTS (International Studies to Investigate Global Health Information Trends) Research Program: